 The competitive nature of GBHS also attracts students looking to find easier access points to higher education, as going to a more competitive school can be helpful in the context of college applications.

 “A lot of people want to come here because there’s more opportunity.
-It looks really good on college apps if you came here because there’s so much competitive nature,” said Ruby Conger, a senior at GBHS.
+It looks really good on college apps if you came here because there’s so much competitive nature,” Ruby Conger, a senior at GBHS, said.
 “They want to have the same opportunities.”

 Compared to schools within districts in Sacramento, GBHS maintains a high standing, attracting students who come from these areas.
 RJUHSD is currently ranked #41 in California school districts, whereas Sacramento City Unified School District is ranked #232.
-Students of all kinds come to GBHS for the opportunities it provides, much attributed to the affluent area attracting greater quality of teachers, resources and civic involvement in school board policy.
+Students of all kinds come to GBHS for the opportunities it provides, much of which can be attributed to the affluent area, which attracts a higher quality of teachers, resources, and civic involvement in school board policy.

 “If I went to the school I’d go to in West Sacramento, they don’t have as much funding.
 And they have a lot of different programs that aren’t funded as well, so there’s just not much interest in it,” Conger, who attended a school in West Sacramento, said.